Saman-VDR/uefiTableExtract/README.md

 The App is based on acpiTableExtract.pl by Pike R. Alpha

-To run this App, you need UEFIExtract and iasl installed in PATH or to UefiTableExtract.app/Contents/MacOS
+To run this App, you need UEFIExtract and iasl installed in PATH or inside UefiTableExtract.app/Contents/MacOS

 You can let the install.command do this for you.